Düsseldorf's cartwheeler: Origin of the legend and history

 Another narrative style is about a wedding procession, in which the wedding carriage's wheel broke.
 To ward off the impending disaster, a boy jumped into a coach, and held the wheel.
-Whether the wedding was that of Jan Wellem and Anna Maria Luisa de' Medici or to the wedding of the Margravine Jakobea of Baden with Johann Wilhelm of Jülich-Cleves-Berg, is controversial.
-A further modification takes on these second wedding.
-The bride is supposed to have been very unhappy with her marriage, but the cartwheelers and their coach's skills would have made her laugh.
+Whether the wedding was that of Jan Wellem and Anna Maria Luisa de' Medici or of the Margravine Jakobea of Baden and Johann Wilhelm of Jülich-Cleves-Berg, is controversial.
+In the story around the latter wedding, the bride is supposed to have been very unhappy with her marriage, but the cartwheelers and their coach's skills reportedly made her laugh.

-Late 19th century and early 20th century, many travelers came to the city for major exhibitions -the forerunners of today's fairs.
+In the late 19th century and early 20th century, many travelers came to the city for major exhibitions—the forerunners of today's fairs.
 The children discovered that cartwheels was a lucrative source of income, as the incoming bourgeois paid them up to a penny for what they thought was a "local and patriotic" symbol.

 In 1945, after the war-evacuated Jan-Wellem monument was brought back to the city, not only torches and fanfare accompanied it, but also cartwheeling boys.